 This spot provided another opportunity to enjoy the iconic panoramic view of the plaza, with Huayna Picchu in the background, and explore the main sights.

-This circuit changed in June 2022 with a new policy restricting them to terraces and lower sanctuaries from routes 1 and 2.
+This circuit changed in June 2022, with a new policy restricting hikers to terraces and lower sanctuaries on routes 1 and 2.
 Classic Inca Trail hikers no longer have the right to re-enter the cover after leaving it.
-Short Inca Trail hikers can return the next day from Aguas Calientes using THE CIRCUIT NUMBER 5 EXCLUSIVE FOR HIKER OF THE INCA TRAILS PERU.
+Short Inca Trail hikers can return the next day from Aguas Calientes using CIRCUIT NUMBER 5, EXCLUSIVE FOR HIKERS OF THE INCA TRAILS PERU.

 However, all Inca Trail hikers must purchase an additional ticket to return to the top of the sanctuary and hike routes 1 or 2.